Ram-N/ai-demystified/content/introduction/index.md

 ---

+### About This Course
+AI Demystified is designed for anyone curious about how today’s AI tools actually work.
+Whether you're a student (ages 12–18), a teacher, a parent, or just someone trying to understand what all the buzz around ChatGPT and generative AI is about — this course is for you.
+You don’t need to know any coding or math.
+We’ll break down the big ideas behind tools like language models and image generators in a clear, creative, and engaging way.
+You’ll learn what AI can do, where its limits are, and how to use it thoughtfully — not just as a consumer, but as a creator.

 ## Should you bother to learn this material?

 I created this content for the **"AI-Curious" Beginner** which is anyone feeling a bit overwhelmed by the AI hype and wanting a clear, friendly, and practical introduction to using AI tools effectively in everyday creative and learning tasks.